 Maintenance - Juvenile Fish Facilities.

 Scheduled Maintenance.
 Scheduled maintenance of juvenile facilities is conducted throughout the year.
-Long-term maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period (December 16–March 31) [NOTE: in 2018, bypass operations will begin March 1, as described in sections 2.3.1 and 2.3.2].
+Long-term maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period (December 16–March 31).
 During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.

 Unscheduled Maintenance.
 Unscheduled maintenance is the correction of any situation that prevents facilities from operating according to criteria or that will impact fish passage or survival.